Mauricio Taricco

-He would go on to follow Poyet to Sunderland, AEK Athens, Real Betis, Shanghai Shenhua and Bordeaux during the following seasons.
+He would go on to follow Poyet to Sunderland, AEK Athens, Real Betis, Shanghai Shenhua, Bordeaux, the Greek national team and Jeonbuk Hyundai Motors during the following seasons.

 Playing career

 Argentinos Juniors

 Taricco began his football career at Buenos Aires club Argentinos Juniors, coming through the club's famous youth team to make his first team debut in 1993.
 After only one season in the first team, he moved to English side Ipswich Town.